 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from District of Columbia's alcohol taxes in the final purchase price.

-District of Columbia Beer Tax0th highest beer tax
+District of Columbia Beer Tax9th highest beer tax

-District of Columbia Wine Tax26th highest wine tax
+District of Columbia Wine Tax7th highest wine tax

-District of Columbia Liquor Tax26th highest liquor tax
+District of Columbia Liquor Tax30th highest liquor tax

-The District of Columbia excise tax on liquor is $5.43 per gallon, lower then 52% of the other 50 states.
-District of Columbia's excise tax on Spirits is ranked #26 out of the 50 states.
+The District of Columbia excise tax on liquor is $5.37 per gallon, lower then 60% of the other 50 states.
+District of Columbia's excise tax on Spirits is ranked #30 out of the 50 states.
+The Washington DC hard liquor excise tax rate shown here includes a special sales tax specifically for alcoholic beverages.
 The District of Columbia liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.

 District of Columbia Excise Tax Deductions & Refunds